 Deficiencies requiring corrective action by the provider.

-The HSS program managers will review the report and assess any sanctions as appropriate.
+HSS program managers will review the report and assess any sanctions as appropriate.

 Corrective Action Report

-The provider is required to submit a Plan of Correction to HSS within ten (10) working days of receipt of the report.
+The provider is required to submit a Plan of Correction to HSS within 10 working days of receipt of the report.

 The plan must address how each cited deficiency has been corrected and how recurrences will be prevented.
 The provider is afforded an opportunity to discuss or challenge the HSS monitoring findings.